ancker010/mm/_posts/2021-01-12-raspberry-pi-4-docker-host-home-server-from-scratch.md

   "data-root": "/storage/docker-root"
 }
 ```
-Turn on TCP access to the Docker socket for monitoring purposes
+Turn on TCP access to the Docker socket for monitoring purposes.
+This is only required if you want a remote telegraf instance to be able to monitor the docker info from this system.
+I don't use this, but listed it for posterity.
+Most people won't need this.
 ```
 vi /lib/systemd/system/docker-tcp.socket
 ### Paste the following: